reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     B.interact.reportWisdom(wisdom);
     ```

+    * Line 2: `each` calls `interact.reportPayment` for each participant in the array.
+    * Line 10: `each` calls `interact.reportTransfer` for each participant in the array.

 1. Run your DApp as the seller and the buyer.
 Answer `y` when asked to buy wisdom.
 Output should resemble the following:

     <div class="row gx-3">